DollaR84/forts/readme_en.txt

 F2 - on/off background sound;
 F5 - new game;
 F9 - change language;
-C - speak current coordinates;
 Arrows up/down/left/right - move cursor on the field;
 Space on object - select object;
 Space on empty cell field - move object on new position, if object is selected;
+C - speak current coordinates;
+P - information about available player objects;
+E - information about available enemy objects;